mbalabash/find-chrome-bin/README.md

 * **Zero-dependency.**

-By default, it tries to find Chromium v85+.
+By default, it tries to find Chromium v85+ binary with you can then use for launching puppeteer-core for your needs.

 You can configure a suitable version using `min` and `max` options.

 It can also download suitable Chromium revision as fallback (you have to provide puppeteer-core entity and Chromium revision to `download` option).